corsonknowles/RegExTranslator.com/README.md

 ## The Translator
 ![Screenshots](docs/regextranslator_screenshot.png)

-The app's main page is roughly modeled on [Google Translate](https://translate.google.com/)
+The app's main page is modeled to be an homage to the current design of [Google Translate](https://translate.google.com/).

 ## Technologies